stexyz/h2o-blog-posts/making-use-of-machine-learning/making-use-of-ml.introduction.md

 # Making Use of Machine Learning

-So you've trained a model which performs well in your validation schema.
+So you've built a machine learning model which delivers a high level of accuracy and does not overfit.
 What value does it have now?
-The motto of this series is: "There is no value (at least economic) in a model that is not used in production."
+Well at the moment, nothing, zero, diddly squat.
+Over a series of blogs that I plan to write then the motto of all them will be: "There is no economic value in a model that is not used in production."

-How can one cover the "last mile" to the end zone named production?
-How to make most of the model?
-We will have a look at this in this series of posts.

-But, first things first.
-There are questions we have to ask ourselves that determine our further path.
-That will be the topic of this post.

-Further in the series we will visit all the possible deployment scenarios for machine learning models.
-Throughout this series I will be using solutions from H2O.ai, however, the concepts should be aplicable to all mature machine learning platforms.
+So how can data scientist cover the "last mile" to the end zone named production?
+How do we quickly make the most of the model that has been built?
+For many organisations this is the toughest nut to crack and there are many valid paths that can be taken to deployment.
+I will be exploring many of these over my subsequent posts, drawing on experience and solutions that I have gleaned from working with many customers at my current employee, H2O.ai.
+However, first things first.
+What questions should we be asking to determine the path we should take?
+They are built on a foundation centred around xxx pillars.
+These are

+1. Data source and format
+2. Model and data lifecycle
+3. How To Measure Success
+4. Bringing the Model to Production
+5. External Limitations Restrictions

 **TODO**: mention 'lessions learned'
 **TODO**: moto2: treat your machine learning models like other software components. (testing/monitoring/deployment)